Old Rochester, Acushnet negotiate tuition deal

 Acushnet does not have its own public high school, and it has historically sent students to Old Colony Regional Vocational High School, Fairhaven High School and New Bedford High School.

-The district’s current tuition deals with Fairhaven and New Bedford are set to expire soon, so Acushnet has been considering new options.
+The district’s current tuition deals with Fairhaven and New Bedford are set to expire next year, and Acushnet has been considering new options.
 Old Rocheter, Fairhaven, New Bedford and Freetown-Lakeville School District officials met with the board in August to express their interest in accepting Acushnet students.

 Old Rochester Superintendent Michael Nelson said negotiations will occur through January.
 Both parties plan to negotiate specific terms, including tuition rates.